 Low-carbon sources and technologies like heat pumps, solar thermal, and geothermal are scalable and costeffective for nearly 80% of heat demand, which is below 500ºC, including 60% under 100ºC.

-An EU-wide strategy aligning decarbonization and funding priorities would help scale up support for TES, which currently accounts for less than 0.5% of Innovation Fund investments (4 out of 208 projects) and around 3% of the EIC’s climate related funding.
+An EU-wide strategy aligning decarbonization and funding priorities would help scale up support for TES, which currently accounts for less than 0.5% of Innovation Fund investments and around 3% of the climate-related funding of the European Innovation Council (EIC).